gitGNU/gnu_pyformex/README-2to3.rst

 About p2to3
 -----------
-This directory is intended for development purposes on the Python3 version of pyFormex.
+This README is intended for development purposes on the Python3 version of pyFormex.

 Conversion is done byt the 2to3 fixers: